Purva-code/KeeperApp/README.md

 # KeeperApp
 Notes Web App using ReactJS

-Add notes and delete them using React!
+Add notes and delete them!
 Similar to the Google Keep Notes app.